 North: Joe Rodota Trail/Highway 12 Corridor

 South: Commercial retail and restaurants

-East: Commercial retail and restaurants
+East: Commercial retail and restaurants (eastern half of Roseland

+Village Neighborhood Center; Paulsen Property)

 West: Restaurant/gas station/industrial uses

 The project site is surrounded on three sides by developed properties of differing uses and intensities primarily featuring single-story commercial development and commercial uses such as retail and restaurants.
 The Joe Rodota trail borders the project site immediately to the north.
 The nearest residential uses can be found approximately 250 feet south of the project site.
 Industrial uses and outdoor storage areas can be found further afield to the west of the project site on the north side of Sebastopol Road.